pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/I2C.md

 #####<function>i2c.readfrom_mem(addr, memaddr, nbytes, *, addrsize=8)</function>

-Read nbytes from the slave specified by addr starting from the memory address specified by memaddr.
-The addrsize argument is specified in bits and it can only take 8 or 16.
+Read `nbytes` from the slave specified by `addr` starting from the memory address specified by `memaddr`.
+The `addrsize` argument is specified in bits and it can only take 8 or 16.

 #####<function>i2c.readfrom_mem_into(addr, memaddr, buf, *, addrsize=8)</function>

-Read into buf from the slave specified by addr starting from the memory address specified by memaddr.
-The number of bytes read is the length of buf.
-The addrsize argument is specified in bits and it can only take 8 or 16.
+Read into `buf` from the slave specified by `addr` starting from the memory address specified by `memaddr`.
+The number of bytes read is the length of `buf`.
+The `addrsize` argument is specified in bits and it can only take 8 or 16.

 The return value is the number of bytes read.

 #####<function>i2c.writeto_mem(addr, memaddr, buf *, addrsize=8)</function>

-Write buf to the slave specified by addr starting from the memory address specified by memaddr.
-The argument buf can also be an integer which will be treated as a single byte.
-The addrsize argument is specified in bits and it can only take 8 or 16.
+Write `buf` to the slave specified by `addr` starting from the memory address specified by `memaddr`.
+The argument `buf` can also be an integer which will be treated as a single byte.
+The `addrsize` argument is specified in bits and it can only take 8 or 16.

 The return value is the number of bytes written.